-Even though Google could crawl a site, it might not necessarily be able to index all its pages, typically due to indexability issues.
+Even though Google could crawl a site, it may not necessarily be able to index all its pages, typically due to indexability issues.

 1. Site Structure

-For example, if your site features pages that aren’t linked to from anywhere else, web crawlers might have difficulty accessing them.
+For example, if your site features pages that aren’t linked to from anywhere else, web crawlers may have difficulty accessing them.

 Of course, they could still find those pages through external links, providing that someone references them in their content.
 But on the whole, a weak structure could cause crawlability issues.